12-Step Technical SEO Audit Checklist

 Step 5: Audit for internal linking issues

 Spotting internal linking problems on your site is crucial for maintaining your SEO health.
 When search engines struggle to understand the relations between content, certain pages may not be crawled or indexed correctly.
+That's why this step of the SEO audit checklist is extra important.

 To avoid that, brush up on the following elements: